brui200/youvit-smd-v3/README.md

-# Project for creating an merchandiser software tool
+# Project for creating a merchandiser software tool